Ravenbrook/mps/procedure/entry.universal.rst

 _`.author`: The author_ of the document agrees to the review.

+_`.reason`: The change must include, or permanently link to as a `source`_, the reason the change is needed, expressed in terms of requirements.

+- On GitHub, this can be the GitHub issue linked via the pull request.

 _`.source-available`: The `source documents`_ are available in writing.
 [What is the purpose of "in writing" here and how to express it now?
 RB 2023-01-24]